varuchi09/Weather-data-analysis/README.md

 # Weather-data-analysis
-A basic program for analyzing the weather data and patterns.
+A basic program for analyzing the weather data and different patterns.